charlesrroberts/Free-Music-Archive-Analysis/index.md

 6. Where are the popular Free Music Archive artists located?

-## Metadata
+## Data Collection

+Data Source: <a href="https://github.com/mdeff/fma" target="_blank">https://github.com/mdeff/fma</a>

-The FMA provides 917 GiB and 343 days of Creative Commons-licensed audio from 106,574 tracks from 16,341 artists and 14,854 albums, arranged in a hierarchical taxonomy of 161 genres.
+The FMA dataset provides data on 917 GiB of Creative Commons-licensed audio files from 106,574 tracks from 16,341 artists and 14,854 albums, arranged in a hierarchical taxonomy of 161 genres.
 The dataset was published in 2017 and contains data from 2009 to 2017.

 There are 9 datasets included in the FMA GitHub repository but for our purposes I focused on a select portion of metadata from 2 data tables.
-I analyzed the following feilds:
+I analyzed a select portion of data information on the following fields:

-tracks.csv
+**tracks.csv**
 <div style='float:left'>
 <ul>
     <li>artist name</li>